chtwilfer/NetApp-Cloud-Service-Demo-Infrastrutcture-in-Azure/README.md

 # NetApp Cloud Services Demo-Infrastrutcture in Azure

 This little script creates NetApp Cloud Services in Azure.
-It will deploy Azure NetApp Files, Cloud Volumes ONTAP and Global File Cache.
+It will help you to deploy Azure NetApp Files, Cloud Volumes ONTAP and Global File Cache.

 I used the Hub & Spoke Network Deployment for Azure NetApp Files.